Letter to US State Medicaid Directors

 Cutting edge research is showing what we have known for decades – that a developmental relationship-based approach to intervention not only improves external behaviors, but also positively impacts brain functions and improves the core deficits often associate with autism and other developmental challenges.

-The Interdisciplinary Council on Development and Learning (ICDL) is a not-for-profit that has been operating for over 20 years.
+The International Council on Development and Learning (ICDL) is a not-for-profit that has been operating for over 20 years.
 The Council brings together professionals from a wide range of fields to work collaboratively to identify strategies to help every child reach his or her fullest potential.
 The Council has consistently found that a developmental relationship-based approach is the most effective in supporting children with Autism.

 The Developmental, Individual-differences, and Relationship-based approach known as DIR® or DIRFloortime® (also known as Floortime™), is the basis of most every developmental relationship-based treatment approach available today.
 DIR has a steadily increasing evidence-based with more research being released constantly.
 Just this month, an NIMH funded research project on a DIR program showed very impressive results in improving the functioning for children with autism.